BlackjackConsultants/angular-csp-nonce-option-b/docs/readme.md

 3. Notice in the console that you see the url that the server is serving. ```http://localhost:4000```

 ## References
+> Note: This is option be from the answer chatgpt gave below. this option allows the nonce to be added in client as opposed to server.
+>
 The following chatgpt reply helped build this example
 ```https://chatgpt.com/share/68c1bec5-173c-8003-865c-c4d3956a6c8c```
 Go to the second prompt.
 This is the part that was used by this example.
 Make sure though that you install version 4 of express not version 5 or it will not work.